Boredom leads to creativity, so don’t feel like you always have to entertain your child or have them involved in structured activities.

 Make a map for your child giving clues for where a special surprise can be found.
 This goes well with the scavenger hunt!
 If your child is older, have them make a treasure map for you and see if you can find the treasure that has hidden.

 Blocks such as Lego or Mega Blocks can entertain a child for hours.
 If your children are older, having building competitions.
 Or work as a team to build an entire city.
 My children made their own Nintendo DS’s out of Lego (because I wouldn’t buy them one).

 23. WATER PLAY

 I know some parents will cringe at this, especially in the house but I can guarantee your children will love it.
 When it was just my daughter (before my son was old enough to want to join in on everything) I would fill the sink with a bit of water and let her play while standing in the Learning Tower.
 She would pretend to wash the dishes – I filled the sink with plastic dishes.

-Once my son wanted to be involved I put a rubbermaid bin on the tile floor and filled it with some water.
+Once my son wanted to be involved I put a large, shallow plastic bin on the tile floor and filled it with some water.
 The kids put their bath toys in or used their pretend fishing set and would play for an hour or 2 at a time.
 Yes, there was always water on the floor, but since it was tile, I could easily mop it up.

-You can also put a plastic table cloth under the bin to protect your floor a bit.
+You can also put a plastic table cloth and towels under the bin to protect your floor if you don’t have tiles.

 24. PAINT ROCKS

 Make paper weights or pets by painting rocks that you may have found on your nature walk.
 Add googly eyes to make the rocks even better!